jsissom/kuality-kfs-cu/README.md

 You may want to set up your run configurations to use the Cucumber profiles included in the project.
 They can be found in [./cucumber.yml](./cucumber.yml)

+NOTE
+====
+There are example configuration files in the root directory.
+Rename them and copy them to the proper folder.
+Modify as necessary.